 The Classic Crema Catalana Recipe

-Like Creme Brulee, Crema Catalana is a classic custard but made “the Spanish way” – with milk instead of cream, less sugar and flavored with cinnamon stick and lemon or orange peel.
+Like Creme Brulee, Crema Catalana is a classic custard but made “the Spanish way” – with milk instead of cream, less sugar and flavored with a cinnamon stick and lemon or orange peel.

 On my first trip to

 But what set’s this Catalan dessert apart is that it’s made entirely on the stovetop !!!
 That’s right, no water bath, so no juggling ramekins into a pan and “hoping” I get the hot water into the pan and not in the ramekins!

 - The ingredient list is short-just milk, eggs, sugar, cornstarch, cinnamon and either lemon or orange peel.

 - Cornstarch??
 Yes, cornstarch!
 Most creme brulee recipes don’t call for a thickener – the eggs and cream are enough.
 But… since this recipe uses milk instead of cream, the cornstarch helps thicken the custard.